 PPNR is a measure of earnings before provision for credit losses and income tax expense.
-We use PPNR, which is a non-GAAP financial measure, to measure our core earnings and trends thereof.
-PPNR was \$246.4 million for the first quarter of 2023 compared to \$173.1 million for the first quarter of 2022.
+We use PPNR, which is a non-GAAP financial measure, to measure our core earnings and trends.
+PPNR increased 26.9% to \$264.0 million for the third quarter and increased 36.5% to \$769.9 million for the first nine months of 2023 compared to \$208.1 million for the third quarter and \$564.0 million for the first nine months of 2022.
 The increase in PPNR was primarily the result of increased net interest income, which is analyzed in the MD&A under the caption "Net Interest Income."
 This non-GAAP financial measure should not be viewed as a substitute for financial measures determined in accordance with GAAP, nor is it necessarily comparable to non-GAAP financial measures that may be presented by other companies.